Ruj89/curve25519_keygen/README.md

 The application includes three main modules:

-1. **Key Generation**: Generates private and public keys using Curve25519 and performs encryption and decryption with AES-GCM.
+1. **Key Generation**: Generates private and public keys using ED25519.
 2. **Mnemonic Generation**: Generates mnemonic phrases for seed creation following the BIP-39 standard.
 3. **Main Application**: Combines mnemonic-based seed generation and key derivation to produce and display a public-private key pair.